Larry Whitty, Baron Whitty

 John Lawrence Whitty, Baron Whitty, (born 15 June 1943), known as Larry Whitty, is a British Labour Party politician.

 Early life

-Born in 1943, Whitty was educated at Latymer Upper School and graduated from St John's College, Cambridge, with a BA (Hons) degree in Economics.
+John Lawrence Whitty was born in 1943.
+He was educated at Latymer Upper School and graduated from St John's College, Cambridge, with a BA (Hons) degree in Economics.
 He worked for Hawker Siddeley Aviation from 1960 to 1962 and at the Ministry of Aviation Technology from 1965 to 1970.

 Career

 Trade unions

 He was employed by the Trades Union Congress from 1970 to 1973 and the General Municipal Boilermakers and Allied Trade Union from 1973 to 1985.

 The Labour Party

 In 1985, Whitty became the General Secretary of the Labour Party, a post he held until 1994.
 He was part of the reforming leadership of Neil Kinnock; in the role progressed a wide-ranging agenda including the modification of internal rules, a shift towards a national membership scheme, the expulsion of entryist Militant group members and, following the 1987 election defeat, the internal Policy Review.
 Whitty's period as General Secretary meant that he oversaw two general elections (the later in 1992), and the election of John Smith and Tony Blair as leaders of the party.
 He was the European Co-ordinator for the Labour Party from 1994 to 1997.